rudolfgrauberger/sonar-cxx-wiki/Path-and-path-separator-issues.md

 **General report file hints (simple project, single language)**

+* Report files are XML output files from your tools (e.g. XML output from cppcheck).
 * For all report files use the native path separator of your operating system for path items.
 This is backslash (\\) on Microsoft Windows and slash (/) on Linux.
 * Prefer using absolute paths in report files this makes troubleshooting much easier.<br>*Hint: Relative paths in report files are always relative to root folder (see also Multi-language and Multi-module projects below).
 Start relative paths always with ```.\```on Windows or ```./``` on Linux.*